 So what are we to make of seeing ravens hanging, apparently joyfully, from the ends of buoyant branches in our yards or magpies playing tug of war with an otherwise ordinary twig or crows doing elaborate aerial maneuvers for no obvious reason?

 Let’s start with the conventional wisdom that everyone grows up hearing: Animals play to practice skills they need to be successful later in life.
 Cats play with strings to hone attack skills, dogs wrestle to practice fighting skills their wolf ancestors would have needed as adults, etc. The problem with this wisdom is that despite all the intuitive sense it makes it turns out it’s not very…true.
 In mammals, it has been shown over and over again to be unsupported.
-In birds it hasn’t been looked at as extensively, and there’s at least one exception I know of that showed ravens play cache (hide things) to evaluate competitors so that they know who is most likely to steal their cache once the steaks are raised and they’re actually hiding food4.
+In birds it hasn’t been looked at as extensively, and there’s at least one exception I know of that showed ravens play cache (hide things) to evaluate competitors so that they know who is most likely to steal their cache once the stakes are raised and they’re actually hiding food4.

 Other then that, the vast majority of data across both birds and mammals have shown that animals who play most often or most fiercely are no better hunters or fighters later in life than their peers.
 Same goes for the studies that have compared animals that are allowed to play with those who were not5.
 No difference.
 So is it as easy as saying crows play just because it’s fun?
 Well the problem with that is that play can be risky.
 Playful, distracted kids are often snatched up by predators or accidentally killed by a miscalculation of their environment.
 With the level of risk that’s involved it seems unlikely it’s not doing anything for them.
 To make matters more complicated, although animals don’t seem to be better at the skills they appeared to be practicing, some studies show that they do seem to be better off overall.
 In mammals we’ve seen that they’re more successful parents and have longer life expectancies6.
 So what might be the adaptive value of fun?